By Ken Zurski

 Shackleton’s hand picked ship, Nimrod, lived up to its moniker too, a reference to Nimrod, the biblical figure and “mighty hunter before the Lord” from the Book of Genesis.
 Nimrod was an older boat and needed work, but Shackleton had little recourse with limited funds.
 He would eventually praise the small schooner as “sturdy” and “reliable.”

-Even before Shackleton’s journey, in the mid 19th century, the term Nimrod was being used to promote other noteworthy ventures.
+Even before Shackleton’s journey, the term Nimrod was being used to promote other noteworthy ventures.
 Financier and cutthroat ship builder Cornelius Vanderbilt named a steamboat Nimrod to compete with other commuter boats on New York’s Hudson River.
 It had to be built stronger and faster than others, Vanderbilt instructed.
 No doubt the naming of the ship reflected this too.

 In 1940, however, everything about the word changed.
 During a cartoon short titled “A Wild Hare,” a wise-cracking rabbit named Bugs Bunny called his nemesis Elmer Fudd a “poor little nimrod,” a sarcastic reference to Fudd’s skills as a hunter.
-Bugs was mocking Fudd’s foolhardy abilities which kept the rabbit, Fudd’s prey, out of his cross hares, so to speak.
+Bugs was mocking Fudd’s foolhardy abilities which kept the rabbit, Fudd’s prey, out of his cross hairs, so to speak.
 Most children didn’t get the reference to Nimrod in biblical terms and the sarcasm went way over their heads.
-So the word became synonymous with a bumbling fool.
+So the word became synonymous with a bumbling fool, like Fudd’s character .

 At least that’s the story.